SebasSaenz/Contignyzer/README.md

 ⏳ Publication-ready preprint or paper

-🤝 Contributing
+## 🤝 Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.
-See the issues tab for features you can help with.

-📜 License
+## 📜 License

 Distributed under the MIT License.
 See LICENSE for details.

-👤 Author
+## 👤 Author

-Developed by Johan Sebastián Sáenz, microbial e Contact: [johan.saenzmedina\@uni-hohenheim.de]
+Developed by Johan Sebastián Sáenz

+Contact: [johan.saenzmedina\@uni-hohenheim.de]

 📣 Citation